 - An example can be found on SL at amateur fuseki3

-- (Question) Is the modern trend of the keima approach on the lower left corner on move 5 covered in Senseis Library?
+- Deferred Chinese the modern fashion of the intermediate keima approach on move 5

 See High Concept Opening Myth for other opinions on the Chinese fuseki